 Retirement Plans in Canada: Workplace & Personal Options, Tax Treatments, How to Maximize

-Canada’s retirement plan is a tax-advantaged savings and income option designed to help you achieve financial security in your post-working years.
-It is structured around three main pillars: workplace pension plans, personal savings plans, and government public pensions.
-Each one plays a unique role in how individuals save, invest, and access income after retirement.
+Canada’s retirement system is a set of tax-advantaged savings and income options designed to help you achieve financial security in your post-working years.
+It is built on three main pillars: workplace pension plans, personal savings plans, and government public pensions.
+Each plan is taxed differently when you put money in, when it grows, and when you take it out.
+So, learn how the federal tax system treats these plans to maximize your after-tax income in retirement.

 How are Retirement Plans Structured in Canada?